 If your car does not have an external factory amp that you can jump with a bypass harness, you can take power from a couple of speakers.
 The same tools used to install a car stereo system will work fine with installing a subwoofer and jumping power from a couple of speakers.
 You will need a flathead screwdriver and possibly a Philips-head screwdriver to remove the speaker cover and detach the donor speakers to access their outputs

 But you also will need a wire capable of carrying a good amount of power for extended periods if you go on long road trips fairly often.
 If you use wire that is too thin and incapable of carrying the power, the insulator could melt and a short could occur.
 That might damage the entire system and leave you with no sound system at all.
+Here is a great 14 gauge wire from Amazon that will provide a much better sound than stock audio wires found in most cars.

 A soldering iron would be preferable to crimping on lead to the wire that you will use to connect the speaker outputs to the amp inputs on the subwoofer.
 The output from each speaker combines into a single unit that you can affix with either solder or crimping a metal piece to the end and screwing the connection into the subwoofer at the proper location to deliver plenty of juice.